Peeples is a long-term child abuse survivor who ended up in foster care. Her goal is to inform others about foster care and social issues.

 Here are resources for subsidy rates and general information on the state of foster care in your state.

 Alabama: While the state's website doesn't provide much information, the Alabama Foster and Adoptive Parent Association provides basic rates as well as information on how to begin fostering.

-Alaska: The Alaska Center for Resource Families has a really wonderful online handbook (published in 2015) that prospective foster parents can check out for more info on subsidy rates, other financial costs, and state-covered health insurance for foster children.
+Alaska: The Alaska Center for Resource Families has a really wonderful online handbook (published in 2015 and updated in 2017) that prospective foster parents can check out for more info on subsidy rates, other financial costs, and state-covered health insurance for foster children.

 Arizona: The Arizona Department of Child Safety offers an in-depth breakdown of subsidies foster parents are eligible for based on the level of care needed for a child.

 Arkansas: Unfortunately, there is little info available online in terms of exact subsidy rates, despite there being over 5,000 children in foster care in 2017.

 Colorado: As mentioned in the table above, subsidies vary greatly from county to county—even by as much as hundreds of dollars.
 It's nearly impossible to find even a general range of rates, so your best bet is to call your county office.

 Connecticut: While the Department of Children and Families has information on their website about being a foster parent, it's nearly impossible to find updated subsidy rates.